 - 1. MAT students are strongly encouraged to be at their clinical rotations prior to the start of the fall and spring semester. - 2.
-Pre-semester hours will be included as part of the student's clinical education course grade if the student participates in pre-season clinical experiences. - 3.
 Students are covered by the UW-Green Bay professional liability policy during pre-season clinical experiences.

 Clinical Experience Dress Code